Kezhemsky District

 Kezhemsky District (Ке́жемский райо́н) is an administrative and municipal district (raion), one of the forty-three in Krasnoyarsk Krai, Russia.
-It is located in the east of the krai and borders with Evenkiysky District in the north, Irkutsk Oblast in the east and south, and with Boguchansky District in the west.
+It is located in the east of the krai and borders with Evenkiysky District in the north, Irkutsk Oblast in the east and south, and Boguchansky District in the west.
 The area of the district is 34541 km2.
 Its administrative center is the town of Kodinsk.
 Population: The population of Kodinsk accounts for 67.2% of the district's total population.

 History

 The district was founded on July 4, 1928.

 Government

 As of 2013, the Head of the District and the Chairman of the District Council is Pavel F. Bezmaternykh.